mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-# Media Services: Integrating Azure Media Services v2 with Azure Functions and Logic Apps
+# Integrating Azure Media Services v2 with Azure Functions and Logic Apps
 This project contains examples of using Azure Functions with Azure Media Services.

 The project includes several folders of sample Azure Functions for use with Azure Media Services that show workflows related